Course Troubleshooting Guide

 - Content issues affecting user experience

-- Client not familiar with LMS/SCORM guidelines and practices
+- Administrator is not familiar with LMS/SCORM guidelines and practices

 Course Completion Issues

 Most course completion issues (where a user believes they have completed the course but the course is not showing as "Completed" on their transcript) arise from the course being architected or published out of the authoring tool incorrectly.
 Since there are so many different authoring tools available commercially, troubleshooting this particular issue can be problematic.
 However, there are a few rules of thumb that clients can follow to avoid this issue:

 - LMS Reporting - When publishing a course from the authoring tool, many tools provide a choice of “reporting status” to the LMS.
 For example, Articulate’s tools like Presenter and Storyline provide four options for LMS Reporting, including "Passed/Incomplete," "Passed/Failed," "Completed/Incomplete," and “Completed/Failed.”
 We have found that options which include the terms "Passed" and "Failed" could introduce completion issues on users' transcripts, so in this instance we recommend the use of the "Completed/Incomplete" option.